 The digital display has large enough numbers to enable consumers to read the temperature without glasses.
 The display has a light sensor which automatically turns on the backlight in a dark room.

-Small stainless steel probe is sharp enough to penetrates easily, making small holes, which don’t allow meat juices to flow out.
-The sensor is at the very tip of the probe, which makes it possible to measure internal and outside temperature of a larger roast, as well as temperature in a thin piece of meat.
+The small stainless steel probe is sharp enough to penetrate easily, making small holes, which don’t allow meat juices to flow out.
+The sensor is at the very tip of the probe, which makes it possible to measure internal and outside temperature of a larger roast, as well as the temperature in a thin piece of meat.

-It has auto on/off when you unfold/fold it.
+It has an auto on/off when you unfold/fold it.
 There are switches in the battery compartment which allow you to set it for Fahrenheit or Celsius readings, and also in tenths or whole degrees.
 You also can disable the auto-off for continuous readings.
-Here is the link to download user manual from manufacturer’s website.

 This is a professional device, used and recommended by America’s Test Kitchen.
 Thermapen thermometer registers temperatures ranging from -58.0 to 572.0 degrees F (-49.9 to 299.9 degrees C).
 Each unit comes with a NIST-Traceable certificate of calibration, which shows test results for the individual product.
 It needs 3 seconds for accurate reading, so to take a quick check you don’t have to hold your oven door open long.

 People use Thermapen for a variety of purposes.
 The sharp long probe enables you to measure the temperature of everything.
 It is often used for grilling, smoking, baking, cooking meat and poultry, or for candy making.
 It helps remove the cookies at the optimal temperature and is also good for checking temperature in baby bath water or in the fish tank.